patmorin/arraylayout/README.md

 - python with matplotlib
 - pdflatex

-You will also need roughly 10GB of free RAM.
+To fully recreate the data in the paper, you will need at least 15GB of free RAM.
+The experiments will scale down to use at most 2/3 of your available RAM otherwise.

 Using the preceding script will generate PDF and SVG figures in the scripts/figs-rcr directory.
 You can view the resulting SVG files in a